darlanalves/gulp-templatecache/README.md

 Type: `String`
 Default: ``

-Path fragment to insert at beginning of all template path
+Path fragment to insert at beginning of all template paths

 #### minify